 For the more professionally-minded are bags whose aesthetic rules their function, as opposed to the other way around.
 This is a welcome respite from some of the bags I see at the gym, to boot.

-Dagne Dover’s Landon Carryall is beautiful, to put it simply.
+Dagne Dover’s Landon Carryall, $95 at Lululemon: It's beautiful, to put it simply.
 I’d probably grab the large size if I were planning to use it on the daily since I’d be getting an expandable main compartment, a padded laptop sleeve, a shoe bag and pockets lining its insides (and a few on it outside).
 I especially like the neoprene material, perfect for drive-by puddle bombs and occasional downpours.

-An interesting option is a leather duffel, like this one from Gent Supply.
-I particularly found it unique in that it has a bottom compartment catering to different needs, like shoes or toiletries.
+Gent Supply's Leather Duffle Adventure Bag, $295 on Amazon: I particularly found it unique in that it has a bottom compartment catering to different needs, like shoes or toiletries.
 It’s made of buffalo leather and will work just great for your work out but I would maybe shy away from taking it hiking.

-The canvas duffel from Kemy’s gives you leather pocket tops and lots of high ratings.
+Kemy's Oversized Canvas Duffle Bag, $60 on Amazon: This canvas duffel gives you leather pocket tops and lots of high ratings.
 Its shoe compartment, size, and exterior pockets make it a workhorse of a bag but the accents and the style mean it won’t stand out in the office.

-A similar take from Plambag is an affordable option and covers you needed functions, from sturdy zippers to several on the inside.
+Plambag's Canvas Duffle Bag for Travel, $31 on Amazon: A similar take to Kemy's, Plambag provides an affordable option and covers you needed functions, from sturdy zippers to several on the inside.
 The rugged spiked legs on its bottom also mean it won’t slide around on moving platforms, like trains or buses.
 Other notable canvas bags include the Toupons travel tote in multiple colors and a similar option from Kenox.